about me

 -

-My work invites audiences to evaluate their identities in relation to the white, capitalist, able-bodied, patriarchal, cisheterosexist norm.
-The label “human” – like the label “white” – has an ever shifting definition, creating a fluid moving goalpost that bends and blurs to include some but never all.
+Because they are monsters and monsters are evil, they are deserving of subjugation, exploitation, and suffering.
 As monsters, we are all vulnerable to becoming the next target of the authorized white knight or the fascist mob.
-Rather than remain complacent in this system of monster-hunting, I encourage audiences to embrace themselves as other from the norm – as genuine monsters – and build community among monstrous others.
+Rather than remain complacent in this system of monster-hunting, I encourage audiences to embrace themselves as deviant from the norm – as genuine monsters – and build community among monstrous others (Lorde, 1979).
 If we hunt monsters to extinction, what will happen to the one in your shadow, in your reflection, in your self?